What is a Covenant Marriage? (FAQs)

 Authored By: Pro Bono Project and Southeast Louisiana Legal Services

-It is similar to a “regular” marriage but includes extra legal steps.
+A covenant marriage is similar to a “regular” marriage but includes additional legal steps.
 The covenant marriage sets out harder requirements to end a marriage and puts you into a tougher system of divorce laws.
 Covenant Marriages were developed by the Louisiana legislature to encourage couples to go through religious or professional counseling before filing for divorce.
 A covenant marriage allows the couple to show their intent to enter the marriage as a lifelong commitment.

 How do I know if I am in a Covenant Marriage?